 The School of Business building is a 23,000 square foot facility housing office space for faculty and staff, two seminar/classrooms, and a trading/ seminar room.

-Houses the Department of Educational Leadership.
+The Temporary Building houses the Department of Educational Leadership.

 STUDENT SERVICES/SPECIAL FACILITIES